MicrosoftDocs/sql-docs/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

 To verify the address range of your primary virtual network, follow these steps:

 1. In the [Azure portal](https://portal.azure.com), navigate to your resource group and select the virtual network for your primary instance.
 2. Select **Address space** under **Settings** and note the **Address range** of the subnet created automatically during creation of your primary instance.
-The **Address range** for the virtual network of the primary instance must not overlap the address range of the address range of the virtual network for the secondary managed insatnce you plan to create, and any other virtual network peered with either the primary or secondary virtual network.
+The **Address range** for the virtual network of the primary instance must not overlap with the address range of the virtual network for the secondary managed instance you plan to create, and any other virtual network peered with either the primary or secondary virtual network.

    ![Primary subnet](./media/failover-group-add-instance-tutorial/verify-primary-address-range.png)